 Defensive Line B

 In terms of a group that has improved the most under the new coaching staff, I have to say the DL has taken the greatest strides forward.
 Kasim Edebali has gone from a guy who was always a step away from making a big play to a legit ACC defensive end with 3.5 sacks in six games and 6 tackles for loss.
 The new aggressive scheme that Don Brown has implemented has really benefited Edebali who has made big play after big play.

 Kaleb Ramsey continues to battle injuries but has made it on the field to make a few plays this season.
 BC's biggest injury of the year has been on the defensive line as Mehdi Abdesmad went down during the Florida State game.
 The loss was particularly devastating because the tackle position was thin to begin with.
 Truman Guptafel has filled in since.
 Along with fellow tackle Jaryd Rudolph, neither has done much for the Eagles.

 I have been blown away with the progress of Kevin Pierre Louis.
 After two disappointing injury laden seasons he has become everything we wanted from him.
 He is dynamic, quick, and explodes on the ball, leading the team with 6.5 tackles for loss.
 He is a leader on the defense and someone that opposing offenses have to account for on almost all plays.

 Steven Daniels started the season off being a major liability, looking lost on some plays and blowing coverage on others.
 He's improved dramatically as of late, and has made some plays he wouldn't have made earlier in the season.
-Josh Keyes is an intriguing linebacker, who while undersized is very quick and has been involved in some big plays this season. .
+Josh Keyes is an intriguing linebacker, who while undersized is very quick and has been involved in some big plays this season.
+I have enjoyed watching him develop, and he could be a key in getting QB pressure.
 Steele Divitto has been fine.